Challenges

 - All sources of phosphorus loads to the watershed need to be addressed.
 This includes urban sources, barnyards, cropland, shoreline erosion/runoff, and point sources.
 Those sources not regulated will require a concerted effort by stakeholders and partners, especially in light of limited resources mentioned above.

 - Since research suggests that agricultural cropland is likely the biggest contributor to phosphorus loads in the Basin’s waters, special effort will have to be made to address this issue.
 With limited resources and limited regulation, this will be a challenge.
 Producers already struggling to stay ahead will need assistance to implement necessary practices.
 But successful farming can happen side by side with successful water quality management.
+It’s been shown in recent years that many of the practices that contribute to less runoff and more infiltration, can also benefit the farmer in the long run by increasing the farmer’s return on investment.

 Conclusion

 In summary, it’s up to all stakeholders in the Red Cedar Basin to work toward the goal of improved water quality.
 This includes urban and rural property owners, farmers and producers, lake residents, federal, state and local agencies, and those who recreate on or near the waters.
 It’s likely true that no matter what is done to address the problem, there will always be times when the water quality in parts of the Basin will be below standards.
-This is a consequence of many man-made lakes and reservoirs.
+This is a consequence of a river modified by many man-made lakes and reservoirs.
 But with a concerted effort, the frequency and intensity of algal blooms will decrease, and water quality should improve to the point where the waters of the Red Cedar Basin are enjoyable for all for much of the year.

 (Click here to see a slide show on this topic)